DiamondDagger590/Prisma/README.md

 You will not be able to assign custom color codes that are currently used by vanilla, such as b, a, 4, l, etc.

+At the moment, Prisma only works with chat messages, but we are looking to move that into action bars and other formats in the future.

 ### Developer Implementation
 Adding support for Prisma is amazingly easy.
 All you need to do is place this method in a util class such as a Methods class, and change your player.sendMessage()s to run through this method.